Luchixiang/EMDiffuse/README.md

 For transfer learning on other samples, replace ``tissue`` with the target such as the `Liver`, `Heart`, or `BM`.

-For your own denoise dataset with a structure like:
+For your own denoise dataset with file structure:

 ```
 Denoise_dataset